zippy/metaform/README.md

 * the "forms" directory where you will define your forms using the metaform DSL (see below)
 * a javascript file to your public/javascripts
 * the default css stylesheet to public/stylesheets
-* records/show.rhtml and records/new.rhtml to app/views/ as sample views that use metaform to create forms
+* records/show.html.erb and records/new.html.erb to app/views/ as sample views that use metaform to create forms

-3. Include the following helper in the head of your application layout:
+2. Include the following helper in the head of your application layout:
     <%= include_metaform_assets %>
 This will load the javascripts and the stylesheets when needed.
 To tell this function when to load the assets simply add:
     <%@metaform_include_assets = true%>
 to the top of the view that shows a form.

+## Database dependencies

+Currently Metaform can use mysql, postgres or sqlite 3 and detects which is in use on initialization.
+If you are using metaform to collect substantial amounts of data we recommend using postgres as it scales the best.
+In the works is converting Metaform to work with no-SQL databases (probably couchDB to start with) which should make Metaform truly scalable.

 ## The Metaform Domain Specific Language (DSL)